leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 I am just not sure how long this will last, especially with the losing of *faith* in our values in combination with a resurgence of leftist extremism.
 And muslim regressives are on the rise as well.

 **Simplidealo**: Leftist extremism?!
-Are you against helping the poor?
+The Left is the only good side!
+Or are you against helping the poor?
 Capitalism creates poverty, capitalism is cruel.
 Are you against helping the refugees of Western colonialism?
 It is just fair, that we share our wealth with them.

-**Reasonoblis**: What now does it create, poverty or wealth?
+**Reasonoblis**: What now does it, capitalism, now create: poverty or wealth?
 And what is fair?
 What is just?
-And who are we?
 I think we should help them for sure, they are desparate souls calling to our Christian duty.
 I am just concerned about their *beliefs*.
-This wouldn't be a problem if they were all progressive Catholics like me, but most of them are very conservative, I mean conservative in the patriarchal sense, not the neo-conservative sense.
+This wouldn't be a problem if they were all progressive Catholics like me, but most of them are very conservative, I mean conservative in the regressive patriarchal sense, not the neo-conservative sense.
 Not to speak of the small, but considerable number of violent jihadists and religous maniacs among them.

 **Simplidealo**: Progressive Catholicism?
 I might understand if this is said about Protestantism.
 Although the Protestant revolution has been a while ago.., but Catholicism?
 Seriously?

 **Reasonoblis**: I think you are confusing protestants with non-*believers*, which most of the so-called protestants are in fact.
 Strict protestants are people of the book.
 Like Muslims.
 Tied to the literal sense of old words.
 Catholics are more liberal, the Holy church is interpreting the revelation and metaphorical truth in the book.
-This leaves room for the evolution of God.
+This leaves room for the *evolution of God*.

 **Simplidealo**: What do you mean by the evolution of God?